 Step 3.
 Select Authentication Method

-At this step of the wizard, choose whether you want to use modern or basic authentication.
+At this step of the wizard, select either modern or basic authentication and specify authentication settings.

 To use modern authentication, do the following: